moorepants/eme185/content/pages/resources.rst

 We have a space that is available for temporary storage of your project while you are working on it during the spring quarter.
-You can get access to this room, Bainer 1231, by asking your TA for the keypad entry code.
+You can get access to this room, Bainer 1120, by asking one of the instructors for the keypad entry code.
 The following list shows the rules for the use of the space.
 Any abuse of these will cause all teams to lose access to the space.
-The EFL staff are monitoring and managing the space, so check in with them with any questions on the use of the space.
+The ESDC staff are monitoring and managing the space, so check in with them with any questions on the use of the space.

-- You should only request the key if you actually need space.
+- You should only request the key code if you actually need space.
 - Do not share the keypad entry key code.
 If you do, then you jeopardize the security people's projects.
 - Group your items into as few labeled boxes/shelves/tables as possible.